MatthewClark2/LispTranspiler/README.md

 # lispc

 lispc is a Rust crate aimed at generating C code from a roughly Scheme flavored LISP.
+More information can be found in the C library directory's README.

 ## Tests